 This tough maple tree will grow to approximately 5 x 5 meters in 20 years in a rounded form and is suited to most sites with moist but well drained soil including shade or full sun.
 The Sycamore tree Simon Louis Freres makes a lovely feature tree

 AKA Sycamore tree, Variegated sycamore, Acer pseudoplatanus f. variegatum 'Simon-louis Frères', Acer pseudoplatanus Simon Louis Freres

-Our pot grown Variegated Sycamore can be planted at any time of the year.
-Prepare your planting site by removing all weeds and grass within a metre of your desired planting hole.
-Dig a square hole as deep as your root mass and approximately 2x as wide.
-To help your Sycamore tree establish more effectively, we advise applying root grow by sprinkling in the hole.
+Our pot grown Variegated Sycamore trees can be planted at any time of the year.
+Prepare your planting site by removing weeds and grass within a metre of your desired planting hole.
+Dig a square hole as deep as the root mass and roughly 2x as wide.
+To help the tree establish more effectively, sprinkle root grow in the hole.

 Pruning should be carried out in the dormant season, from November to March.
 Sycamore trees bleed during other times of the year so pruning can weaken the tree.
 However, the natural shape of Sycamore is normally the most attractive and pruning should be carried out with a less is more approach.
 Only remove, crossing, damaged or diseased branches.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat